Mississippi divorce records can be obtained online at no cost; all that’s required is the knowledge of the agencies that keep and share this data.

 Are Divorce Records Considered Public Records in Mississippi?

-In Mississippi, divorce records fall under the public domain thanks to the Mississippi Public Records Act from 1983, specifically in sections § 25-61-1 and § 25-61-2.1 This law mandates that such annulment documents stay open for public viewing, barring any exceptions granted by the act itself.
+In Mississippi, divorce records fall under the public domain thanks to the Mississippi Public Records Act of 1983, specifically in sections § 25-61-1 and § 25-61-2.1 This law mandates that such annulment documents stay open for public viewing, barring any exceptions granted by the act itself.

 Divorce records are categorized as court records, which means their access is, in general terms, public.
 However, rights to getting copies of these divorce records can differ.
 For instance, getting certified copies stays exclusive only to those people whose names appear in divorce proceedings.